ying-teaching/python-book/docs/ch01_introduction/notes/crash_course.md

 print("Hello World!")
 ```

 Without any programming experience, you can guess that it prints the `"Hello World!"` message, though not to a printer but to a computer console.
 In the above code, `print` is a function.
-A function, like a computer, process its input and performs some tasks.
+A function, like a computer, processes its input and performs some tasks.
 A function name followed by a pair of parentheses is a function call – the computer runs/executes the function.
 The string `"Hello World!"` is the input to the print function.

 A string is written inside a pair of single or double quotes.
 Therefore, a pair of single quotes also works: `print('Hello World!')`.

 Compare the Python code to a Java Version of "Hello World!":